What are the best things to do in Downtown LA?

 It’s one of the FREE things to do in Downtown Los Angeles.

 Feeling like taking a daring adventure?
 Book a helicopter tour of Downtown LA.
-You’ll get amazing aerial views of Los Angeles and see things you’re not able to by car or on foot.
+You’ll get amazing aerial views of Los Angeles and see things you cannot do by car or on foot.

-It’s one of the more expensive things to do in Los Angeles but it can be worth it for those that like thrill-seeking activities.
+It’s one of the more expensive things to do in Los Angeles, but it can be worth it for those who like thrill-seeking activities.

 If you love flowers and plants, this is one of the things to do in Downtown LA that you should add to your list.
-You can find bouquets of flowers in bulk and also some of the most exotic plant life on display here at wholesale prices.
+You can find bulk bouquets and some of the most exotic plant life on display here at wholesale prices.

 Entry: $2 on weekdays | $1 on Saturdays

-18. See a game or a concert at The Crypto.com Arena (formerly known as the Staples Center)
+19. See a Game or a Concert at The Crypto.com Arena (formerly known as the Staples Center)

 The Crypto.com Arena is home to the LA Lakers basketball team.
-It’s also where you can find other sporting events, concerts, and shows happening throughout the year.
+You can also find other sporting events, concerts, and shows happening throughout the year.
 You can buy tickets to one of the games or events at Staple Center.

-I personally haven’t been to a game, but I enjoyed Disney on Ice at this multi-arena space.
+We haven’t attended a game because we are not sports fans, but we enjoyed Disney on Ice at this multi-arena space.

 For more info on events and tickets, click here.

 Adjacent to the Crypto.com Arena is LA Live.
-This entertainment complex is filled with restaurants, a movie theater, a bowling alley, and even a Grammy Museum.
+This entertainment complex has restaurants, a movie theater, a bowling alley, and even a Grammy Museum.

-This is also a great spot to go ice skating and enjoy Christmas festivities in Los Angeles.
+This is also a great spot to go ice skating and enjoy some of the Christmas festivities in Los Angeles.

-The Dorothy Chandler Pavilion is a performing arts center that’s home to the LA Opera.
-It is one of the halls of the Los Angeles music center.
-It was built in 1964 and named after Dorothy Buffum Chandler, who was an American patron of the arts.
+The Dorothy Chandler Pavilion is a performing arts center home to the LA Opera.
+It is one of the halls of the Los Angeles Music Center.
+It was built in 1964 and named after Dorothy Buffum Chandler, an American Patron of the Arts.

 If you’re into classical music or opera, this is one of the things to do in Downtown Los Angeles.
 Have you experienced an opera in person?
 It’s absolutely amazing experience.

-Outside of the Dorothy Chandler Pavilion is a nice courtyard with a water fountain that faces City Hall.
-If you’re in the area, it’s a nice place to also come by and enjoy a beautiful day.
+Outside the Dorothy Chandler Pavilion is a nice courtyard with a water fountain facing City Hall.
+If you’re in the area, it’s a nice place to come by and enjoy a beautiful day.